GSA/challenges-and-prizes/_all-challenges/1218-xtechsbir-waveform-challenge.md

 Upon conclusion of the white paper evaluation period, the Government will select up to ten (10) participants to receive a prize award of $10,000 each and an invitation to Part 2: Technology Pitches, tentatively scheduled for 24-28 May 2021.

-**Part 2: Technology Pitches – Presentations during the xTech-SBIR Waveform Challenge Technology Event**
+**Part 2: Technology Pitches – Presentations during the xTechSBIR Waveform Challenge Technology Event**

 In Part 2, the selected winners from Part 1 will present their technology solution live to a panel of Army SMEs, which will include a question-and-answer session.